Hina`i: Hawai`i Center for Sustainable Food & Agriculture

 As Kia`i`ai, or stewards of our food system, it is our expressed commitment to ensure that the stories and information about the land and its people honor our communal values that we share across our beloved pae `āina `O Hawai`i, the Hawaiian archipelago, and that we may restore a healthy, vibrant sustainable food system for the generations that follow.

-Through a generous grant from the Association for Native Americans, HACBED utilizes three important elements of this conceptual framework to meet this goal:
+Through a generous grant from the Association for Native Americans, HACBED utilized three important elements of this conceptual framework to meet this goal:

 (1) convene partners in a regional Hina`i Network to support place-based iterations of existing agricultural eduprise models;